pramodnagare/Applied-Learning/Employee Retention Tool Kit/README.md

 **Aim:** Employee Retention Tool Kit

-**Description:** This project developer machine learning models that will helps human resource team to predict whether given employee will leave the company in coming days.
-If yes, then HR Team can take related measure to prevent the situation as per requirement.
+**Description:** This project is aim to develope machine learning models that can help human resource team to predict whether or not given employee will leave the company in coming days.
+If yes, then HR Team can take relative measures to prevent the situation as per the requirement.

 **Tags:** **classification**, **imbalanced-dataset**, **scaling**, **sampling**, **tableau-dashboards**